microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/preserveConstEnums.md

   DogFashionDiscoAdultery = 3
 }

-const selectedAlbum = Album.JimmyEatWorldFutures
+const selectedAlbum = Album.JimmyEatWorldFutures;
 if (selectedAlbum === Album.JimmyEatWorldFutures) {
-  console.log("That is a great choice.")
+  console.log("That is a great choice.");
 }
 ```